 A friend of mine once pointed out that children learn through play, and by the time we grow up, we don’t really need to do that any more.
 Maybe it’s natural to play less as time goes on, but I do have to wonder how much of it comes down to social pressure.

-My sister thinks the driving factor was the Internet.
+My brother thinks the driving factor was the Internet.
 We lived in a very rural area with poor Internet access, and had dial-up until I was in my early teens.
 As a consequence, we rarely bothered with the Internet until then, as it was so slow and many things wouldn’t load at all.
 When we first got it, we had limited downloads and so had to be careful how much we used.
 I was eighteen when we finally got unlimited downloads.
 I could watch as many videos as I liked!
 Maybe that was when things began to go downhill.

 Though I now do my best to limit my social media use, I still find endless ways to get distracted online and spend way too much time on the computer – researching blog posts, watching documentaries and so on.
 It’s like I don’t know what else to do with myself.